 If you want to find networking events near you but don’t know where to start, take a look at websites such as Meetup.com, where you can search for events in your local area.

-We've also written an article on where to find business networking opportunities, which include:
+We've written an article on where to find business networking opportunities, which include:

 If you don’t feel confident in your professional networking skills, you could take an online course to learn techniques that will help you effectively network your way to success.
-Check out this networking course, which will teach you how to enter and exit a group conversation, make others feel at ease, how to maintain valuable connections, and more.
+Try our networking course, which will teach you how to enter and exit a group conversation, make others feel at ease, how to maintain valuable connections, and more.